WordPress/gutenberg/docs/contributors/document.md

 The [Make WordPress Docs blog](https://make.wordpress.org/docs/) is the primary spot for the latest information around WordPress documentation: including announcements, product goals, meeting notes, meeting agendas, and more.

-Real-time discussions for documentation take place in the `#docs` channel in [Slack](https://make.wordpress.org/chat).
-Weekly meetings for Documentation are on Mon at 54:00UTC.
+Real-time discussions for documentation take place in the `#docs` channel in [Make WordPress Slack](https://make.wordpress.org/chat) (registration required).
+Weekly meetings for the Documentation team are on Mondays at 14:00UTC.

-The Gutenberg project uses Github for managing code and tracking issues.
+The Gutenberg project uses GitHub for managing code and tracking issues.
 The main repository is at: [https://github.com/WordPress/gutenberg](https://github.com/WordPress/gutenberg).
 To find documentation issues to work on, browse [issues with documentation label](https://github.com/WordPress/gutenberg/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3A%22%5BType%5D+Documentation%22+).

 ## Documentation Types

 There are two major sets of documentation for Gutenberg project:

 1. [User documentation](https://wordpress.org/support/article/wordpress-editor/) is information on how to use the Editor as an author publishing posts.
-For contributing to user docs, follow docs blog above to see priorities.
-Ask in #docs channel for latest list of priorities for user docs.
+For contributing to user docs, follow the docs blog, or ask in the #docs Slack channel, to understand the current priorities.

-2. [Block Editor Handbook](https://developer.wordpress.org/block-editor/) is everything related to the Gutenberg project including: developing, extending, and--what you are reading right now--contributing specific to Gutenberg.
+2. [Block Editor Handbook](https://developer.wordpress.org/block-editor/) is everything related to the Gutenberg project including: developing, extending, and—what you are reading right now—contributing specific to Gutenberg.

 The rest of this document covers contributing to the Block Editor Handbook.